 What are the Drawbacks of Lightroom Presets?

 Lightroom presets generally provide global adjustments.
-Which means they cannot fix small flaws in the image itself.
+This means they cannot fix small flaws in the image itself.

 Because of this, professionals often do not use them for detailed edits.
 Detailed edits such as flaws in the background, or even on the subject itself cannot be repaired using Lightroom presets.